 Wondering which temples in Tokyo are actually worth visiting?
 It can be hard to choose the best shrines in Tokyo, considering how many of these are in this stunning city!

 Since the definition of a temple is a building reserved for religious or spiritual rituals, we’re also including some Shinto shrines in this list.
 Even though they are not called temples, that doesn’t mean that that’s not the function of these beautiful buildings!

 If you want to know what other places you should visit in this amazing city, check out our detailed 10-day Japan itinerary!

-One obvious fact about Tokyo is that it is a very large city, and most of these temples are not going to be that close by.
+One obvious fact about Tokyo is that it is a very large city.
+So, most of these temples are not going to be that close by.
 So, if you want to see all the 10 best temples in Tokyo, you will need to ride the trains frequently.

 If you also plan on visiting other cities in Japan, I highly recommend you get the Japan Railway Pass – it gives you unlimited access to JR trains for at least 7 days.
 This is perfect for exploring the country, and also for riding around larger cities like Tokyo.

-If you are just staying in Tokyo, then you will be fine riding the trams, subway, trains or busses.
+If you are just staying in Tokyo, then you will be fine riding the trams, subway, trains or buses.

 The Tokyo Senso Ji temple is definitely Tokyo’s most iconic Buddhist temple.
 It is located in Asakusa, and it is fairly close Asakusa’s main train station, so it should be pretty easy to find.